Skip to Main Content

 State Summary

 California uses an independent commission to draw congressional and state legislative districts; the first 8 commissioners for the 2020 cycle were chosen on July 2, 2020, and the remaining 6 commissioners were chosen on Aug.
 7, 2020.
 For the 2020 cycle, redistricting deadlines were extended by the state Supreme Court in light of the delay in receiving Census data.
 On Dec.
-26, 2021, the commission voted unanimously to approve final state legislative and congressional maps.
+26, 2021, the commission voted to approve final state legislative and congressional maps.

 In the 2010 cycle, the independent commission voted on Aug.
 15, 2011 (12-2 for congress, 13-1 for state legislature) to approve final legislative and congressional maps; the maps were precleared on Jan.
 17, 2012.
 State and federal lawsuits challenging the congressional and state Senate maps, and a state challenge to the composition of the commission itself, were rejected.